 philonous: I am not for changing things into ideas, but rather ideas into things; since those immediate objects of perception, which according to you, are only appearances of things, I take to be the real things themselves.

-So there is ample reason to believe that, for Berkeley, the realm of ideas is limited to the realm of sense perception.
-We might get some sense of the attraction of this view for Berkeley if we consider David Berman’s suggestion that Berkeley was likely an eidetic imager, or at least had imaging skills far above the human norm (Berman 2005, pages 4-16).
+So, there is ample reason to believe that, for Berkeley, the realm of ideas is limited to the realm of sense perception.
+We might get some sense of the attraction of this view for Berkeley if we consider David Berman’s suggestion that Berkeley was likely an eidetic imager, or at least had imaging skills far above the human norm (Berman 2005, 4-16).

 There is one text, however, that presents something of a puzzle for this understanding of Berkeley on the nature of ideas.
-At the outset of the Principles he writes: “It is evident to any one who takes a survey of the objects of human knowledge, that they are either ideas actually imprinted on the senses, or else such as are perceived by attending to the passions and operations of the mind…” (PHK 1: 41).
+At the outset of the Principles, he writes: “It is evident to any one who takes a survey of the objects of human knowledge, that they are either ideas actually imprinted on the senses, or else such as are perceived by attending to the passions and operations of the mind…” (PHK 1: 41).
 Linguistic ambiguity aside, the passage strongly implies that Berkeley thinks there are not just imagistic ideas obtained in sense perception but also ideas obtained through a process of internal reflection.
 But this would run counter to the passages considered above in which ideas are all and only the immediate objects of sense perception.
 I propose that we can best make sense of this passage by allowing that it does not represent Berkeley’s considered views on this issue but is instead a product of the way in which his thought developed over time.

 One way to gain insight into this is to explore some of the ambiguities present in the Notebooks.
 It is clear in looking at the Notebooks that Berkeley was aware of some of the difficulties he might encounter as a consequence of giving ideas such an important role in his thought.
 He writes: “Excuse to be made in the Introduction for the using the Word Idea viz. because it has obtain’d.
 But a Caution must be added” (N 685:83).
 And he recognized how important it might be to clarify what he meant by the term: “Mem.
 To Premise a Definition of Idea” (N 507:63).
 Of course, in the event, Berkeley included neither excuse, nor caution, nor definition in the Principles.
 And this might be because at the outset of the Principles he was still making up his mind on the issue.